Art handler

 An art handler, also sometimes called an art preparator, is a trained individual who works directly with objects in museums, art galleries and various other venues including private collectors, corporate art collections, public art collections and various other institutions.
 Art handlers work in coordination with registrars, collection managers, conservator-restorers, exhibition designers, and curators, among others, to ensure that objects are safely handled and cared for.
-Often they are responsible for packing and unpacking art, installing and deinstalling art in exhibitions, and moving art around the museum and storage spaces.
+Often they are responsible for packing and unpacking art, installing and uninstalling art in exhibitions, and moving art around the museum and storage spaces.
 They are an integral part of a museum and collections care.

-Responsibilities Overview
+Overview

 Responsibilities of art handlers and preparators differ from institution to institution.
 Art handlers can be employed by museums, art galleries, private collectors, art storage facilities, or art shipping companies.
 Some work full-time while others work part-time or contract for one or more museums.
 Depending on the size and scope of an institution, some museums will have a team of art handlers for the entire museum, whereas other museums may have permanent teams of art handlers dedicated to specific museum departments.

-Core Responsibilities

 Art handlers and preparators are first and foremost responsible for ensuring the safety of artifacts and works of art.
 For works traveling out of a gallery or museum, art handlers must carefully pack objects in crates with appropriate materials to protect them from damage while in transit.
 Some objects may require custom boxes or custom crates that art handlers and preparators might construct on site.
 Similarly, when objects come into a gallery or museum, art handlers must carefully unpack the objects, paying close attention to how they were originally packed and arranged in their container.
 Art handlers and preparators also load and unload crates from trucks.
 When loading crates and packages inside an art transportation truck, art handlers and preparators must be sure to secure the crates and packages to the walls and floor of the truck storage area to prevent any type of movement during transit.
 Art handlers may also act as a courier, accompanying the object during its transport and being present during its unpacking at the destination.
 Sometimes art handlers and preparators are responsible for preparing packing and shipping paperwork.

 Another key role of art handlers and preparators is preparing objects for display in galleries.
 This may include sending objects out for conservation, framing and mounting objects, and labeling objects.
 Art handlers and preparators may also be responsible for working with the exhibition team to prepare the gallery spaces for the objects.
 They are also the individuals who physically install and deinstall the art work and artifacts in the galleries.

 As a functioning part of the collection management and exhibitions team, art handlers and preparators can sometimes be responsible for photographing objects and writing condition reports.
 General collections care, such as monitoring environmental conditions and practicing preventive conservation in art storage spaces, are also priorities for art handlers and preparators.